rantao-usc/Ran_Portfolio2/README.md

 - I've completed many foudation courses in
   - **Math** (Advanced Mathematics, Linear Algebra, Probability Theory and Mathematical Statistics, Discrete Mathematics, Operational Research)
   - and **Computer Science** (JAVA Programming, Computer Network, Data Structure and Algorithm)
-  - which indeed gives me a **solid foundation** to learn new things quick
+  - which indeed gives me a **solid foundation** to learn new things quickly
 - And more importantly, I get a **minor in Management** in my undergraduate, which means I took most foundation courses in **business** field
   - This gives me strong **business acumen** to understand business problems quickly and correctly
   - which I think is really important in becoming a research assistant in business school